David-GERARD/David-GERARD/README.md

 I have experience in both **academic research and industry projects**, with a background in **biomedical engineering, AI, and hardware-software co-design**.

 ## 💡 My Values
-### **Commitment to Open Science & Reproducibility**
-I strongly believe that **scientific progress should be transparent, accessible, and reproducible**.
-Research should not be hindered by proprietary tools, closed datasets, or opaque methodologies.
-I advocate for **open access to knowledge** and **data-sharing practices** that empower researchers to **build upon existing work rather than reinventing the wheel**.

 ### **Collaborative Research & Knowledge Sharing**
 Science thrives in collaboration.
 I actively support **cross-disciplinary, international, and open collaborations** to accelerate innovation.
 I contribute to and **maintain open-source projects** that facilitate knowledge exchange and help researchers share their work efficiently.